JereKuusela/valheim-expand_world/publish/README.md

   - Changes the color format of `expand_biomes.yaml` to be from 0.0 to 1.0 (instead of from 0 to 255).
 Regenerate the file or fix colors manually.
 	- Fixes `Altitude multiplier` multiplying biome specific `Altitude delta`.
 If you have used both, multiply the biome specific delta in the yaml file.
 	- Fixes wrong water level for the clutter system.
+  - Fixes visual glitches in the water areas.

 - v1.1
 	- WARNING: Contains breaking changes for existing configs.